Valiron

 • Analytics — Revenue charts (7/30/90 days), top endpoints, today's stats, error rates

-• Agents — Every agent that called your API with drill-down into per-agent activity, endpoint breakdown, and call history
+• Agents — Every agent that called your API with drill-down into per-agent activity, predictive risk, endpoint breakdown, and call history

 • Call Logs — Paginated log of every request with agent, chain, endpoint, status code, cost, and latency